Mariona Rebull (novel)

-Mariona Rebull is a 1943 novel by the Spanish writer Ignasi Agustí.
+Mariona Rebull is a 1943 novel by the Spanish writer Ignacio Agustí.
 It is a historical romance, set amongst the high society of nineteenth century Barcelona.
 A young, neglected wife begins a passionate affair which ultimately ends in tragedy.

 In 1947 the novel was turned into a film of the same title, with Blanca de Silos playing the title role.